-When you understand biceps anatomy and mechanics you’re able to cue clients more effectively, address strength imbalances, minimize risk of injury and enhance training results.
+When personal trainers understand biceps anatomy and mechanics they’re able to cue clients more effectively, address strength imbalances, minimize risk of injury, and enhance training results.
 You can do all of this and more by answering one simple question!

-The simple answer: Changing the way you position the dumbbell changes which muscles are recruited.
+The simple answer: Changing the way you position the dumbbell changes which muscles are recruited as well as the moment arm of the resistance.
 Not just in your elbow, but in the joints nearby as well and in the way you hold your spine for stabilization.
 An EMG is the only way to know which muscles are working for sure and could change from person to person depending on their unique lever lengths (bone size).
 But, knowing the anatomy of muscle attachments gets us one step closer to EMG status and helps you feel if you have symmetry in your muscle recruitment.

 But, perhaps you want to know more.
 Go deeper.
 Really understand what’s happening…

 Let’s go over each type of biceps curl exercise, how to add more variety to this seemingly simple exercise and then review the four biceps muscles that are each slightly different from one another.

 #1 Supinated Grip Biceps Curl

 Your palms are facing the sky with this grip.
 Anatomically, the radius and ulna are parallel to each other.
 All of the elbow flexion muscles are lined up well to help with this exercise.